newrelic/newrelic-auth-rs/README.md

 Authentication Command Usage:

-`authenticate` command returns the token that can be direcly used in your API calls using system identities (Authorization header)
+`authenticate` command returns the token that can be directly used in your API calls using system identities (Authorization header)
 ```bash
 # Authenticate using a client secret
 newrelic_auth_cli authenticate --client-id your_client_id --environment STAGING --client-secret your_client_secret --output-token-format JSON